-SECTION 3-307.
+SECTION 3-308.
 REVOCATION OF WILL.

 - (a) A will, or any part thereof, is revoked by executing a later will that revokes the prior will either expressly or by inconsistency.
 A later will revokes a prior one by inconsistency if the testator intended the later will, or part of the will, to replace rather than supplement the prior will.
 A later will is presumed to replace a prior will if it distributes all of the decedent's property.
 A later will is not presumed to replace the prior will if the testator intended it to dispose of different property. - (b) A will may be revoked in whole but not in part by the testator's performing a physical act on the will with the intent to revoke or by another performing a physical act on the will at the testator's request and in the testator's conscious presence.
-A physical act on the will includes a burn, tear, cancellation, obliteration, or destruction. - (c) If a will known to have been last in the possession of the testator before death is not found after the testator's death, it is presumed to have been physically destroyed by the testator with the intent to revoke it.
+A physical act on the will includes a burn, tear, cancellation, obliteration, or destruction.

+(c) If a will known to have been last in the possession of the testator before death is not found after the testator's death, it is presumed to have been physically destroyed by the testator with the intent to revoke it.
 This presumption is rebuttable by a preponderance of the evidence upon either direct proof of, or circumstances suggesting that, there was no revocatory intent.

-(d) Except as provided by the terms of the will, court order, or a contract relating to thereof is revoked upon a final divorce decree or annulment to the extent that it benefitted the testator's former spouse or any of the former spouse's relatives who are not also relatives of the testator.
+(d) Except as provided by the terms of the will, court order, or a contract relating to property division, and unless the parties remarry before the testator's death, a will or any part thereof is revoked upon a final divorce decree or annulment to the extent that it benefitted the testator's former spouse or any of the former spouse's relatives who are not also relatives of the testator.